Financial Aid •

 Keep in mind that most work-study jobs pay an hourly minimum wage.
 On average, undergraduate students earn $1,794 per year through federal work-study jobs.

-You can only work up to the number of hours that would equal your federal work-study award.
+Work-study awards also have a cap on how many hours you can work.
 If you want to work additional hours, you'll have to earn an additional federal work-study award.

 FAQs about work-study jobs